RedForty/AnimationPinTool/README.md

 **[Usage](#usage)**

-The pull up a quick UI, Make this a <b>python</b> button on your shelf.
+To pull up a quick UI, Make this a <b>python</b> button on your shelf.

 ```python
 # Python command to show the UI